 The date a complete and accurate invoice is date-stamped by the VR office named on the purchase order under the "Invoice To" section.
 If the invoice has an error, the invoice date is the date the corrected invoice is received by the VR office.
 This date is entered in the invoice date field in the electronic case management system.

+Recurring Transaction Indicator (RTI) Number

+The receiving agency’s Recurring Transaction Indicator (RTI) number, which is found on the invoice.
+The RTI number sends the payment electronically to the agency to be paid.

 Regional Dental Consultant (RDC)

 A contracted dentist that provides guidance to VR staff on customer dental issues to include an explanation of report findings, recommended dental restoration services, expected results with treatment, and the value of a second opinion.
 The RDC review is needed for all cast restoration, endodontic procedures, dental implants, and oral surgery.